We may receive referral fees from partners Advertiser Disclosure

 Provide your estimated energy use in monthly or annual kWh.
 Or average monthly or annual expenditure.

-If you’re thinking about fixing your home energy tariff for the next 12 months it could be a good time to beat the energy price cap rise predicted for January 2025.
-While fixed price energy deals are often a little more expensive than variable tariffs, they are worth considering if you want to offset sometimes unpredictable electricity & gas prices during colder autumn and winter months.
+If you’re thinking about fixing your home energy tariff for the next 12 months it could be a good time to beat the energy price cap rise coming in January 2025.
+While fixed price energy deals are generally little more expensive than variable tariffs, they are worth considering if you want to offset unpredictable electricity & gas prices during colder autumn and winter months.

 If you’re out of contract and like to budget you can check out some of the latest fixed priced energy deals we’ve found.